uikit/uikit-site/docs/pages/migration.md

 ## Migration from UIkit 3.14 to 3.15

-The [Nav component](nav) component in UIkit 3.15 now uses a JavaScript component to create the parent icon for a nav item instead of compiling the parent icon into the CSS.
+The [Nav component](nav.md) in UIkit 3.15 now uses a JavaScript component to create the parent icon for a nav item instead of compiling the parent icon into the CSS.
 Just search for the `.uk-nav-parent-icon` class and remove it from the markup.
 Simply use a `span` with the `uk-nav-parent-icon"` attribute for each nav item with children instead.
 Here is a quick example.

 ```
 <ul class="uk-nav-default" uk-nav>